brandur/sorg/content/passages-drafts/002-japan.md

   places you'll ever see -- you'd be hard pressed to find a piece of litter anywhere because everyone follows the rules.
-* Vending machines.
-Tommy Lee Jones is on a lot of them.
-    * Serve hot, serve cold.
-No premium.
-    * Link to vending machines in strange places.
+* There vending machines are everywhere and they dispense everything from hot drinks to fried food.
+They're priced on par with local convenience stores so people actually use them.
+Tommy Lee Jones, a figurehead for Suntory's Boss brand, is depicted on many of them (see below).
-* Corndogs are called "American Dogs" and they're delicious.
+* Corndogs are called "American dogs" and sold at every convenience store.
+They're _delicious_ and have taken a spot as one of my favorite foods.
-* Train timing is not a myth.
-    * Drivers use pointing and calling.
-* No open container, and yet no one drinks.
-* Taxi doors.
-* Lost wallet.
+* Train conductors motion a lot with their hands as they're driving, even when they're by themselves.
+This is called [pointing and calling][pointcall] and in studies has shown to reduce mistakes by about 85%.
+* Every taxi in the country has a robotic passenger door that can be opened at the push of a button by its driver.

 ![Boss](/assets/passages/002-japan/boss@2x.jpg)